-In BUILD, you will have goals you will be required to complete each week.
-These will include 2 Low-Intensity Cardio sessions, where High-Intensity Cardio remains an optional session throughout the duration of the program.
-Each week, you'll also need to complete 2 Recovery sessions (Active Recovery and Rest).
+In BUILD, you will have goals that you will be required to complete each week.
+These include Low-Intensity Cardio sessions, with High-Intensity Cardio an optional session throughout the duration of BUILD 1.0.
+Each week, you will also need to complete 2 Recovery sessions (Active Recovery and Rest).

 What do the workouts involve?

-Beginner Weeks 1-9: Through traditional set training, these Resistance workouts can help you set solid foundations by creating correct movement patterns and building your strength and fitness, before beginning BUILD 1.0.
-From Week 4 onwards, you will also have the option of completing an additional bodyweight circuit, which helps to improve fitness.
+Beginner Weeks 1-9: Through traditional set training, the Resistance workouts can help you to set solid foundations by creating correct movement patterns and building your strength and fitness before beginning BUILD 1.0.
+From Week 4 onwards, you will also have the option of completing an optional Glutes & Abs Workout which helps to improve fitness.

 Beginner Weeks 10-12: At this point, the workout structure changes to help ease you into the workout structure of 1.0.
-The workouts contain a mixture of traditional set training, and supersets and are centred around a movement objective — squat, deadlift of bench press.
+The workouts contain pyramid training and are centred around a movement objective — squat, bench press and deadlift variations.

 FOCUS AREAS: Upper Body, Lower Body